AlshainSC/202512WeekOne/README.md

                           └── day5-final
 ```

-After completing each day's tasks:
+After completing each section's tasks:
 1. Commit your changes with a descriptive message
 2. Push the branch to your repository
 3. Proceed to the next branch